gnikxela0328/market_order_aggregator/README.md

-Market Order Aggregator
+Aggregate Order Book + Price Predictor

 Usage:

 ```
-python3 main.py [INPUT FILE]
+python3 main.py [INPUT FILE.csv]
 ```

-Supply one csv from the input data folder, output will be produced in output data folder
+Supply a CSV file to the main.py program.
+Output will be saved to the book_predictor/data/output folder